imagekit-developer/imagekit-nodejs/README.md

 **Get bulk job status**

-This allows us to get a bulk operation status e.g. copy or move folder as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/copy-move-folder-status).
+This allows us to get a bulk operation status e.g. copy or move Folder as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/copy-move-folder-status).
 This method accepts `jobId` that is returned by copy and move folder operations.

 ```js
 // Using Callback Function